NasKar2/freenas-backup-appsdir/README.md

 DELETE_APPS="lazylibrarian sabnzbd plexpass urbackup sonarr radarr lidarr tautulli wordpress"
 ```

-Restore option will restore all the *.tar.gz files to the POOL_PATH/APPS_PATH location that was the originally backup
+Restore option will restore all(last option) or an individual .tar.gz file to the POOL_PATH/APPS_PATH location that was the originally backup